 The Moorings Village. , Islamorada, Florida

-What's unique about this luxurious yet low-key resort (a former coconut plantation)—other than the swaying palms and blow-your-mind sunsets—are the charming villas with their lovely porches to while away the hours when you're not paddleboarding or snorkeling or—fancy this—fly-fishing in the Florida Bay mangroves.
+What's unique about this luxurious yet low-key resort (a former coconut farm)—other than the swaying palms and blow-your-mind sunsets—are the charming villas with their lovely porches to while away the hours when you're not paddleboarding or snorkeling or—fancy this—fly-fishing in the Florida Bay mangroves.
 In other words, there are many ways to enjoy this sanctuary of calm, whether you snuggle in and simply take in the views or go for the lap pool and tennis courts.
 Make sure to book a romantic dinner at sunset on the veranda at French-fusion restaurant Pierre's in Morada Bay.

 Sands Hotel and Spa. , Indian Wells, California